upfront-operations/pipeline-calc/README.md

-## If you're reading this, you're probably interested in the sources we used used while making this.
+## If you're reading this, you're probably interested in the sources we used while making this.
 #### Note they are only estimates based on available data at the time of development.